zhang699/simple-list-crawler/README.md

 # Simple List Crawler

-Crawl list in website using Puppeteer with an easy configuration.
+Crawl list in website using headless Puppeteer with an easy configuration.

 ### Examples